dargo600/remote/README.md

 ## Remote Control App for Android Devices ##
 A remote control app for which uses the the Consumer IR Service to transmit the proper code for various Devices.
-Tested on two different samsung TVs and an apple TV.
+On boot it creates a seperate thread that first checks it's own database state and consults a known remote REST server that populates the known database IR codes that have been tested.
+It then creates a group of objects with the configurations that are in use to avoid the need to have to consult the database other than at start up.

 ### Todo: ###
- - add a sqlite database for the various different IR codes
  - add support for other devices such as Roku
  - improve the display menu.
 Provide a configuration Activity
  - add espresso/junit tests
- - add a remote IR db that the local one uses to update when it doesn't find the pronto code
  - investigate doing this in swift for iphone

 ### Pronto Hex Format ###